Thomas McDonell

-Thomas Hunter Campbell McDonell (born May 2, 1986) is an American actor.
+Thomas Hunter Campbell McDonell (born May 2, 1986) is an American actor and artist.
 He is known for his role as Finn Collins on the CW post-apocalyptic series The 100.

 Early life

 McDonell was born and raised in Manhattan, New York, and attended boarding school in Andover, Massachusetts.
 He graduated from New York University.
 His mother, Joanie, who is of Jewish descent, is a writer, and his father, Terry McDonell, is editor of Sports Illustrated.
 His brother is writer Nick McDonell.

 Career

 McDonell starred as Finn Collins in the post-apocalyptic show The 100.
 He also played a role in The Forbidden Kingdom, and in Twelve.
 McDonell played the main role in 2011 teen film Prom as Jesse Richter.
 He has guest-starred in Suburgatory as Scott Strauss, Tessa's boyfriend.
 He is the lead singer and guitarist for the band Moon.

 As a visual artist, McDonell has exhibited his own work internationally, and has curated several exhibitions including a tunnel exhibit at the historic Southwest Museum site in Los Angeles, a video art show at a Best Buy in New York, and a monochrome painting exhibition at the ArcLight Hollywood movie theater complex.
 His conceptual fashion editorials and photographs have been published in print and online in magazines including the Marfa Journal, Buffalo Zine, Teen Vogue, and F Magazine.